ramenspazz/Ising_Model_python/README.md

 conda env create -f env_export.yml
 ```

-# Instructions if you are unfortunate unough to use Windows
+# Instructions if you are unfortunate enough to use Windows
 The truly easiet way to do this on windows is to run the WSL2.0 tools for Windows.
 LINK: https://docs.microsoft.com/en-us/windows/wsl/install.
 Then use the WSL terminal to run the UNIX and UNIX like systems commands.
 If you are a glutton for punishment and enjoy exercises in futility, read on.

-# Instructions if you use Windows and are UNXI shy
+# Instructions if you use Windows and are UNIX shy

 Download miniconda from the https://docs.conda.io/en/latest/miniconda.html.